 Griffin School offers 30 different art classes.
-Students choose one art elective per semester, which include classes such as Theatre, Fashion Design, Furniture Making, Music Theory, 2D Design and Photography.
-Students also take one art workshop each semester, including classes such as Creative Writing, Digital Design, Fiber Arts, Photoshop, Radio Production, Basketry, Interior Design and Music Performance.
+Students choose one art elective per semester, which include classes such as Theatre, Fashion Design, Furniture Making, Music Theory, 2D Design, and Photography.
+Students also take one art workshop each semester, including classes such as Creative Writing, Digital Music Composition, Fiber Arts, Ceramics, Radio Production, Basketry, Drawing, and Music Performance.

-42 students total graduated in the Classes of 2016 & 2017.
-95% applied and were accepted to four-year colleges.
-36 students matriculated to a four-year college, 2 students enrolled in a 2-year college, 4 students are taking a gap year.
+67 students total graduated in the Classes of 2016 – 2018.
+94% applied and were accepted to four-year colleges.
+61 students matriculated to a four-year college, 3 students enrolled in a 2-year college, 2 students are taking a gap year, 1 student enlisted in the US Navy.
 Bolding indicates matriculation.

 California College of the Arts

 Penn State University